MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 ![Scan report fails3](media/mover-excel-scan-fails.png)

-You'll notice that the Destination Path column is currently blank.
+You notice that the Destination Path column is currently blank.
 Currently the *ScanSummayReport* doesn't include the details of the Destination Path.
 This issue is currently being addressed and future iterations of the *ScanSummaryReport* include these details.

 As you may recall earlier in the process we used Auto-Discover for mapping our Source and Destination users.
 This allowed us to map the matching users between our Source and Destination connectors.
 You can now use that information to populate the Destination Path column on the Pre-Scan Report.